-It is proposed that fourteen directors be elected to hold office until the next Annual Meeting of Shareholders and until their successors have been elected.
+It is proposed that twelve directors be elected to hold office until the next Annual Meeting of Shareholders and until their successors have been elected.
 The Nominating and Corporate Governance Committee has recommended to the Board, and the Board has approved, the persons named and, unless otherwise marked, a proxy will be voted for such persons.
-Each of the nominees currently serves as a director and each was elected by the shareholders at the 2017 Annual Meeting, except for Ms. Hook, who is a new nominee.
-The Board believes that the experience, qualifications, attributes and skills of each of the nominees presented qualify them to deal with the complex global, regulatory and financial issues that the Company faces, and that the Board as a whole provides a breadth of knowledge, international experience, intellectual rigor and willingness to face tough issues.
-Nearly three-quarters of the nominees, three of whom are women, are non-U.S. nationals.
-Eleven different nationalities are represented, underscoring the global perspective of the Board taken as a whole.
+Each of the nominees currently serves as a director and each was elected by the shareholders at the 2018 Annual Meeting.
+The Board believes that the experience, qualifications, attributes and skills of each of the nominees presented qualify them to deal with the complex global, regulatory, business, and financial issues facing the Company, and that the Board as a whole provides a breadth of knowledge, international experience, intellectual rigor and willingness to face tough issues.

+Our Board comprises a diverse group of individuals.
+Nine of the nominees, three of whom are women, are non-U.S. nationals.
+Ten different nationalities are represented, underscoring the global perspective of the Board taken as a whole.

 The Board has experienced a healthy level of director refreshment since our spin-off in 2008.
-Five of the original directors continue to serve on the Board.
-Of the remaining members of the Board, one joined in 2010, two in 2011, one in 2013, two in 2014, one in 2015 and one in 2016.
-Ms. Hook is a new nominee.
-The average tenure of the Company's nominees is 6.4 years.
+Three of the original directors continue to serve on the Board.
+Of the remaining members of the Board, one joined in 2010, two in 2011, one in 2013, two in 2014, one in 2015, one in 2016 and one in 2018.
+The average tenure of the Company's nominees is 6.8 years.
 As new Board members gain experience, the Board rotates its various committee chairmanships.